2 Down the Wrong Path: Weight Stigma and Discrimination

 Easier to Answer: What Is Not a Healthy Weight?

 It is much easier to answer what is not a healthy weight.
 There are plenty of studies looking at body composition and health outcomes.
 From those studies we know that a certain amount of body fat is necessary to support health.
+We also know that weight in obesity grade 2 and 3 (BMI over 35 or 40) is increasingly likely to be connected to health issues.

 Once people become severely underweight hormonal changes take place that signal the body a food shortage.
 Energy resources are directed toward survival leading to reproductive problems, muscle wasting, immune system issues and poor bone health.
 You will learn more about the physiology in other chapters.

 For men an minimum body fat between 3 and 5 % is necessary to stay healthy.
 Women have a higher body fat minimum, over 12 %, due to higher fat content of reproductive organs.
-A body fat percentage ensuring good health and nutrient resources in case of disease is much higher: 8 – 24 % for men and 21 – 35 % for women.
+A body fat percentage ensuring good health and nutrient stores in case of disease is much higher: 8 – 24 % for men and 21 – 35 % for women.

 Now, let’s compare that to the idealized influencer body.
 For a ripped look men and women tend to be under the healthy body fat percentage and above the minimum.
 This is not ideal but acceptable from a health standpoint.
 Once body fat drops into the competition look—this is often the look influencer and body builders work towards for photo shoots—both men and women have to lose almost all subcutaneous fat and slip under the minimum body fat range.
 Only then muscles are truly defined.